 This is the fifteenth essay in our monthly series “Finding Antietam – A Guide’s Story.”
 Each month, we’ll feature the story of one of our guides and what sparked their interest in Antietam and the Civil War and why they became an Antietam Battlefield Guide.
 Antietam Battlefield Guide Sharon Murray shares her story this month.

 Over forty years ago while lying flat on my back in bed trying to recover from a ruptured disc, I read Bruce Catton’s Civil War trilogy.
 I was intrigued by his writings.
 At the time I was studying history and political science at the University of Idaho.
 After completing a BA and an MA in history it was time to earn a degree where I could make a living therefore, one day, I walked down the hill to the College of Mines and Earth Resources and enrolled in their master’s program in Mining Engineering.
 Four years later I had another diploma and job potential.
 I worked underground in a deep lead, zinc and silver mine in the Silver Valley, at a surface mine near the Frank Church Wilderness in Central Idaho and then spent almost 20 years working in Mineral Leasing and Mined Land Reclamation with the Idaho Department of Lands.
 All the while I never lost my love for or interest in history.
 Continue reading →

-This is the tenth essay in our monthly series “Finding Antietam – A Guide’s Story.”
+This is the fourteenth essay in our monthly series “Finding Antietam – A Guide’s Story.”
 Each month, we’ll feature the story of one of our guides and what sparked their interest in Antietam and the Civil War and why they became an Antietam Battlefield Guide.
-Antietam Battlefield Guide Randy Buchman’s interest in the battle grew from an eighth-grade school project.
+Antietam Battlefield Guide Kevin Pawlak shares his story this month.